songminkyu/YoloView/README.md

 --add-data="yoloshow;yoloshow" ^
 main.py
 ```
 Next, once built, a main.exe will be created in the dist folder.
-Go to the top and copy the 'config', 'ptfiles' folders and paste them under the dist folder.
+Go to the top and copy the 'config', 'ptfiles' 'images'
+folders and paste them under the dist folder.

      └─dist      (Parent Folder)
     ├─  config  (folder)
     ├─  ptfiles (folder)
+    ├─  images (folder)
     └─  main.exe

  Enjoy YOLO!!